It's the time of year when you need to find out how to protect an outside faucet from freezing – if they haven't already.

 4. Put a insulated cover over the faucet

-You can buy insulating faucet covers which can ensure that no water remaining inside freezers.
+Covering an outside faucet is a good idea if you want to add an extra layer of protection or you can't completely empty your pipes.
+You can buy insulating faucet covers which can ensure that no water remaining inside freezes.
 Combine this with insulated tubing for pipework and you are providing good protection to protect an outside faucet from freezing in winter.

 5. Disconnect the garden hose, too